LaylaD4/LaylahDePaull_T2A2/README.md

 ### 4. Response

-- **Success Response**: If the user is an admin, the user exists and the update is successful, and so the update is successful (HTTP Status Code: 200 OK), the API will return:
+- **Success Response**: If the update of the user's account details is successful, (HTTP Status Code: 200 OK), the API will return:

 ![Admin Update Successful](docs/admin_updatesuccess.png)